nonodename/read_rdf/README.md

 ### Installing the deployed binaries
 To install from GitHub actions:
 * navigate to the [actions](https://github.com/nonodename/read_rdf/actions) for this repo
-* click on the latest successful build
+* click on the latest successful build (or build for a release)
 * select the architecture you want from the left hand navigation
 * open the `Run actions/upload artifact` step
 * find the artifact URL for the compiled extension